kingwill101/duckduckgo_search/README.md

 # duckduckgo_search

-DuduckGoSearch is a Dart port of the Python [duckduckgo_search](https://github.com/deedy5/duckduckgo_search/) library.
-It provides functionality to make queries via the DuckDuckGo API.
+Search using the DuckDuckGo api

 ## Features